Ovulation Symptoms To Watch Out For

 2 min |

-- The increase in certain hormones in the lead-up to ovulation often triggers higher-than-usual levels of sexual desire in women.
+- Increase in estrogen, testosterone, and luteinizing hormones in the lead-up can trigger higher-than-usual levels of sexual desire.

-- If you're , this pre-ovulation symptom of increased female libido is good news, because you're more likely to fall pregnant if you have sex as often as possible in the four to five days leading up to ovulation.
+- Increased libido is good news, because you’re more likely to have sex often in the four to five days leading up to ovulation.

 - The change in cervical mucus that occurs just prior to ovulation is one of the most consistent and reliable of all ovulation symptoms in most women.

 - The volume of cervical mucus starts to increase as ovulation draws closer.
 Shortly after menstruation, cervical mucus may be sparse, but it will slowly increase in volume as the days progress.
-At first, it will usually have a slightly sticky consistency and be a white or cloudy colour.
+At first, it could have a slightly sticky consistency and be white or cloudy in colour.

-- In the days just before ovulation, the rise in oestrogen causes more cervical mucus to be produced.
-The mucus at this time is usually fairly clear and the texture becomes more slippery and stretchy - it is often compared to raw egg-white in colour and consistency.
+- In the days just before ovulation, the rise in estrogen causes more cervical mucus to be produced.
+The mucus at this time is usually fairly clear and the texture becomes more slippery and stretchy—it is often compared to raw egg-white.

-- The cervical mucus produced in the period before and during ovulation is designed to allow sperm to move freely through the cervix and into the fallopian tubes and to enable its survival until the release of the egg.
+- This cervical mucus is designed to allow sperm to move freely through the cervix and into the fallopian tubes, and to enable its survival until the release of the egg.

-- To spot this sign, you need to be familiar with the usual 'feel' of your cervix.
+- For this you need to be familiar with the usual “feel” of your cervix.

 - Proponents of this method suggest that you check your cervix once a day at around the same time.
-The cervix is usually smooth and round and slightly firmer than the vagina and is found at the top of the vagina.
-It is best checked with one or two clean fingers, while in a squatting position
+The cervix is usually smooth and round and slightly firmer than the vagina.
+It is found at the top of the vagina.
+It is best checked with one or two clean fingers, while in a squatting position.

-- When the time of ovulation approaches, the cervix will become higher (so is therefore more difficult to reach) and generally feels softer and more open.
+- As ovulation approaches, the cervix goes higher and is more difficult to reach, and generally feels softer and more open.

-- Many women don't feel comfortable with assessing the state of their own cervix, so this is an ovulation symptom that is not commonly self-assessed.
+- Many women aren’t comfortable with assessing the state of their own cervix, so this is not a commonly assessed ovulation symptom.

-- Only some women experience this ovulation symptom, and it's generally thought to be a side-effect of high oestrogen levels.
+- Only some women experience this symptom, which is thought to be a side-effect of high estrogen levels.
 Women who experience breast tenderness will usually find it occurs in a similar way each month.

-- The effects of the oestrogen diminish significantly after ovulation.
+- The effects of the estrogen diminish significantly after ovulation.
 However, they may recur in the lead-up to menstruation.

-- If you suffer from breast tenderness mid-cycle, it's worth taking note of this as an ovulation symptom, noting when it occurs and to what extent; so that you can use it in conjunction with a range of other ovulation symptoms to help you recognise your most fertile period.
+- If you suffer from breast tenderness mid-cycle, it’s worth taking note of this as an ovulation symptom.
+When it occurs and to what extent can be used in conjunction with other symptoms to find fertile days.

-- Some women report that they have a more intense experience of various smells and tastes at the time of ovulation.
+- Some women report a more intense experience of smells and tastes at the time of ovulation.

-- As mentioned earlier, this is an ovulation symptom commonly associated with raised levels of oestrogen.
+- This symptom is associated with raised levels of estrogen.

-- When the egg has been released at the time of ovulation and oestrogen levels drop, this symptom generally fades.
+- When the egg has been released at the time of ovulation and estrogen levels drop, this symptom generally fades.

 - An estimated 20% of women feel a mild cramp-like abdominal pain or twinge at the time of ovulation.

-- This ovulation symptom has the clinical name of Mittelschmerz, which is a German phrase meaning 'middle pain.'
+- This ovulation symptom has the clinical name of Mittelschmerz, which a German for “middle pain”.

-- The pain can last from a few minutes to a few hours and is more common in the right side of the lower abdomen, although some women report pain on both sides of the abdomen and other women report that the pain moves from side to side each month.
+- The pain can last from a few minutes to a few hours and is more common in the right side of the lower abdomen, although some women report pain on both sides, while others report that the pain moves from side to side each month.

-- the growth of follicles in the ovaries prior to ovulation
+- growth of follicles in the ovaries prior to ovulation

-- the rupture of the ovarian wall that occurs each month at ovulation
+- rupture of the ovarian wall that occurs each month at ovulation

 - muscular contractions of the fallopian tube and the ovaries that occur after ovulation

-- Immediately after ovulation, a rise in the body's level of progesterone generates the almost universal ovulation symptom of ovulation temperature.
+- Immediately after ovulation, a rise in the body's level of progesterone generates this almost universal ovulation symptom.

 - At this time, most women will experience a rise in their resting body temperature of around 0.5 degrees Celsius, and their temperature will remain at that level for the rest of the month.